 Doing life together is a lifestyle choice.
-When believers choose to unite together on a level deeper than casual church attendance and the occasional Bible study, it will change the general flow and course of their life.
+When believers choose to unite together on a level deeper than casual church attendance and the occasional Bible study, it will change the general flow and course of their lives.
 The first-century church learned together, fellowshipped together, ate together, and prayed together.
 They experienced God regularly in the context of community, and they were witnesses to God's unbelievable power.
 They had many things in common, and they took care of each other by giving and sharing.
 Their hearts were bent toward praise, and they saw people added to their numbers daily.
 What an incredible picture!
-BUTat the end of the day, the choices they made to be in community determined the lives they lived overall.
+BUT...at the end of the day, the choices they made to be in community determined the lives they lived overall.

 You will never be forced to experience community on that level.
-But hopefully, the thought of genuine community will encourage you to choose it. ◆ Do you have any fears about genuine community?
-Write them out below: Prayer Suggestion: "Lord Jesus, I want to know you.
-I thank you for providing a place where I can belong.
-Thank you for the family of God.
-Help me to move past any fears I might have about community, and help me to desire deeper relations8hips with other believers.
-In Jesus' name I pray, amen!"
-Passages for Additional Study: Acts 4:32-35; 1 Corinthians 12:4-27; Ephesians 4:1-6 Notes:
+But, hopefully, the thought of genuine community will encourage you to choose it.
+Do you have any fears about genuine community?
+Write them below.

+Prayer Suggestion: Lord Jesus, I want to know You.
+Thank You for providing a place where I can belong.
+Thank You for the family of God.
+Help me to move past any fears I might have about community and help me to desire deeper relationships with other believers.
+In Jesus' name I pray, amen.

+Passages for Additional Study: Acts 4:32-35; 1 Corinthians 12:4-27; Ephesians 4:1-6

-DAY 6: Serving Each Other
+Serving Each Other